 While stopping cold might work for some, most people have a greater chance of success with other strategies.

 Even though the New Year’s resolution success rate is low, there are proven psychological methods that can improve your chances.
-Let’s take a look at them.
+Let’s look at them.

 Set Small Goals

 We already mentioned this with the example above regarding weight loss and exercise.
 When you break down your goals into smaller objectives, it makes things much easier.
 Small goals set you up for a string of easy victories.
 For example, how much effort does it take for you to take a 15-minute walk three times a week?
 Or, how about a new workout routine?
 This is a small goal, and when you complete it, you feel satisfied.

 Every single achievement should be built upon to establish momentum.
 You could even put a big calendar on your wall and begin accumulating check marks for each day you exercise.
 When you begin to see lots of red checks, you’re motivated to maintain your winning streak.
 You’re more likely to stay faithful to the effort in a positive way.

 Now, while you might think you can do it on your own, your chances may be higher if you plunk down some cash.
 For instance, if you hire a personal trainer, you not only have an expert giving you advice, but the trainer also motivates you.
 Having a commitment with another person makes it less likely that you’ll skip workouts.
 There is a wide range of programs out there for weight loss, getting in shape, and even getting your finances in order.

 Now, if you don’t have the extra cash, you might want to try to find a training or dieting buddy.
 When you know someone is waiting for you at the gym or the trail head, it’s much harder to skip your workout.
 You might even be able to find a local community group suited perfectly to the goals you hope to reach during the year.